Paliak/PaliaksNotes/docs/Zipping/index.md

 ![Firefox not loading pdf](Assets/firefox_not_pdf.jpg)

-Firefox still tries to interpret it as a pdf but viewing the response in burp we see a file!
+Firefox still tries to interpret it as a PDF but viewing the response in burp we see a file!

 ![burpsuite shows that it was trying to interpret a text file](Assets/burp_shows_file.jpg)

-Let's write a quick script to make looking around easier:
+Let’s write a quick script to make looking around easier:

 ```BASH
 #!/bin/bash